 Talk things out in a calm, quiet place

-Tell your child in simple words that he or she will be coming to the hospital.
+Tell your child in simple words that they will be coming to the hospital.
 Explain why they need this procedure and when it will happen.

 Encourage your child to ask questions and share feelings.
 This can help you to correct misconceptions.
 For example, some children view surgery as a punishment.
 Others worry they may die in the hospital if that happened to a grandparent.
 Teens can imagine scenarios they’ve seen on TV or in movies, like waking up in the middle of a procedure.